 * Most important: Hypocrisy:

-Any leader who wants stringent rules, regulations, strict laws and strict obedience on a population, but who shows signs that he believes these same rules, regulations and laws do not apply to them, is obviously showing hypocrisy.
+Any leader who wants stringent rules, regulations, strict laws and strict obedience on a population, but who shows signs that he believes these same rules, regulations and laws do not apply to himself or herself, is obviously showing hypocrisy.

-They don't care if they are hypocritical as long as they sense that a population is paying much more attention to what they say than what they do.
+They don't care if they are hypocritical as long as they sense that a population is paying much more attention to what the dictator says than what they do.

 They will cry, "Not fair!" if they are held to the same legal and lawful standards as the rest of the population, while at the same time they will be taking away freedoms from the population.